 You might have hope for timely reimbursement when you learn the motorcyclist or at-fault driver has good insurance.
 Unfortunately, that’s often not the case.
 Insurers fight everything because they want to limit their costs.
 They’re all about profit.

 If your medical practice is having trouble getting paid when there’s insurance coverage, let us help.
-We at GED Lawyers are highly experienced in helping medical providers get their due payment.
+We are highly experienced in helping medical providers get their due payment.
 We’re used to dealing with major insurers and their legal teams and have successfully handled lawsuits against insurers who wrongly denied accident victims compensation.

 Making Sure Your Medical Practice Gets Paid